schmidtfa/ggseg_py/README.md

 If you like ggseg_py please drop a star to support me :)

+Also if you are using the atlasses herein in some form of a publication make sure to appropriately cite those.

 ```
 [pypi-dependencies]
 ggseg_py = { git = "https://github.com/schmidtfa/ggseg_py.git"}